yongjunshin/Introduction_to_Software_Testing_for_Safe_AI/modules/01_fundamentals/3_ai_testing_overview.md

 # **AI Testing Overview**

-We'll provide an overview of AI testing concepts.
+We'll learn about an overview of AI testing concepts.

 ---
 ## **Testing for AI vs. AI for Testing**